 Apply the law to the facts.
-Use plain English to express your thoughts and to indicate the best course of action to take as well as the likely outcome of taking that course.
+Use plain English to express your thoughts and to indicate the best course of action as well as the likely outcome of taking that course.
 It is important to:

-- deal separately with each specific issue raised by the facts - refer to the points of law extracted from the various cases, legislation, or texts - have clarity of reasoning - list authorities for and against the argument - always conclude.
+- · deal separately with each specific issue raised by the facts - refer to the points of law extracted from the various cases, legislation, or texts - · have clarity of reasoning - list authorities for and against the argument - provide a conclusion.